Julien-Gustin/blog/juliengustin/content/post/cv.md

 ### [Image colorization](https://github.com/Julien-Gustin/Image-Colorization)

 Given a grayscale image, we automatically colorize it without any user input.
-To achieve so, we have build and train a conditional generative adversarial network (cGAN) from scratch.
+To achieve so, we built and trained a conditional generative adversarial network (cGAN) from scratch.
+Our neural network has to understand the different elements present on an image (segmentation) and recolor them in a coherent way for a human.
+We started from an architecture that has already proven itself from existing works (cfr.
+Pix2Pix).
+Understand the architecture in depth, then try variations in order to make it ours and improve it.

 ![colorization](/img/sky.png)